crwainstock/fe-mentor-ping-coming-soon/README.md

 ## 🛠️ Technologies & Dependencies

 This component was built with HTML, vanilla CSS, and vanilla JavaScript.

 I also used [PerfectPixel](https://www.welldonecode.com/perfectpixel/) and the [Eye Dropper/Color Picker](https://eyedropper.org/) browser extensions to help with the build.

+The social icons are from [Font Awesome](https://fontawesome.com/icons).

 I deployed the component with Netlify, though, so check that out [here]().